engroliver/Oliver-Assignment-3-Vue-recipesAPI/README.md

 ### CREDITS
 1. https://panlasangpinoy.com

-    -Recipe Source for the project
+    - Recipe Source for the project

+### GUIDANCE
+ - shun and john benedict for being a great TAs